xodio/xod-xens/XEN-L004/README.md

 ### pn532-device
 Constructs an instance of an RFID/NFC module, based on a PN532 chip.

-- [in] IRQ :: Port — A port number for the interrupt request
+- [in] IRQ :: Port — A port number used by the module to indicate that an NFC tag detected
 - [out] DEV :: pn532-device

 ### init